 Car dealers do this with extending warranties, upgraded sound systems, window tinting, and more.

 Can you do this in your business?
 What extras could you provide (products or services)?
-Think about the logical progress a person makes who purchases your type of product or service.
+Think about the logical progress a person goes through who purchases your type of product or service.
 What’s the next thing they usually need after the initial purchase?
 What comes after that?

 In my industry, clients purchase website design/development services.
 Next comes SEO.
 Then, one or more digital marketing tools.
 Consulting services can be inserted anywhere within the timeline.